S71NGR4Y/vibraDocker/README.md

-# all-in-one-hackazon
+# all-in-one-Vibranium

-Run a docker container include hackazon, apache, mysql, and nodejs with express server
+Run a docker container include Vibranium, apache, mysql, and nodejs with express server

-This work is based on https://github.com/cmutzel/all-in-one-hackazon
+This work is based on Vibranium

 # Instructions

 To build the container:
-docker build --rm -t bepsoccer/all-in-one-hackazon .
+docker build --rm -t Vibranium .

 then run via:
-docker run --name hackazon -d -p 80:80 bepsoccer/all-in-one-hackazon
+docker run --name Vibranium -d -p 80:80 S71NGR4Y/all-in-one-Vibranium

-Login into hackazon at http:// (( your host here... )) and begin configuring...
-You can just select to use the existing db password as it is set in the startup script.
-The admin password will be the same as the db password and is echoed at startup and can be found in /hackazon-db-pw.txt.
+Login into Vibranium at http:// (( your host here... )) and begin configuring...